GT-1 (missile): Design and development

 The GT-1 was derived from the GB-1 series of glide bombs, developed by Aeronca for the United States Army Air Forces.
 The weapon's airframe was inexpensive and simply designed, with a basic wing and twin tails attached to a cradle for carrying the payload.
 The flight path of the GT-1 was determined by a preset autopilot that kept the weapon on a steady course after release.

 The GT-1 was usually released from its carrier aircraft at an altitude of 10000 ft; this provided a standoff range of as much as 25 mi under ideal conditions.
 The GT-1's warload consisted of a Mark 13 Mod 2A aerial torpedo.
 The GT-1 was fitted with a paravane, trailing 20 ft below the main body of the craft; upon the paravane's striking the surface of the water, explosive bolts would fire to release the torpedo, which would then execute a preset search pattern to locate and destroy its target.

 Operational history

 Initially tested during 1943, the GT-1 proved to be successful, and was issued to a single operational unit for service.
 Launched from North American B-25 Mitchell bombers, the GT-1 saw brief operational service late in the war; three missions are known to have been flown using the weapon from Okinawa in late 1945.
-On one mission, against Kagoshima, eleven of thirteen GT-1s launched successfully entered the water; three hits were recorded, against a fleet carrier, a light carrier, and a freighter.
+On one mission, against Kagoshima, eleven of thirteen GT-1s launched successfully entered the water; three explosions were reported, near a fleet carrier, a light carrier, and a freighter.
 The Boeing B-17 Flying Fortress was also capable of carrying the GT-1.

 Following the end of World War II, the aerial torpedo rapidly fell out of favor as a weapon of war against surface ships, and the 'GT' category of weapons was abolished in 1947.